-So far, safety testing for LLMs primarily focuses on developing advanced algorithms to optimize attack prompts, such as transforming base jailbreak prompts into more sophisticated ones~\cite{chao2023jailbreaking,wei2023jailbroken,zou2023universal}.
-However, current safety testing often relies on static, open-source jailbreak datasets, limiting the ability to customize or evaluate their quality and adequacy.
-This imbalance makes the evaluation and prioritization of safety testing datasets relatively overlooked.
-Since safety constraints for LLMs can change over time and vary by scenario, consistently rejecting a specific dataset does not ensure comprehensive safety across diverse harmful contexts.
-Consequently, static jailbreak datasets cannot meet the complex safety testing requirements for real-world deployments, highlighting the need for established coverage criteria for LLM safety testing as a potential solution.
+So far, LLM safety testing has primarily focused on developing advanced algorithms to optimize attack prompts, such as transforming base jailbreak questions into more sophisticated variants~\cite{chao2023jailbreaking,wei2023jailbroken,zou2023universal}.
+However, safety evaluations often rely on static, open-source jailbreak datasets, limiting the ability to systematically measure their quality and adequacy.
+Consequently, the rigorous evaluation and prioritization of safety test suites remain largely overlooked.
+Since safety constraints for LLMs evolve over time and vary by scenario, successfully defending against a specific static dataset does not guarantee comprehensive safety across diverse harmful contexts.
+Therefore, static datasets cannot meet the complex safety testing requirements of real-world deployments, highlighting the need for systematic coverage criteria for LLM safety testing.

-In the era of small-scale deep neural networks (DNNs), coverage criteria have proven effective in testing, focusing primarily on neuron activations or trajectories.
+For small-scale deep neural networks (DNNs), coverage criteria have proven effective in testing, focusing primarily on neuron activations.
 For instance, Neuron Coverage (NC)~\cite{pei2017deepxplore} emphasizes the activation levels of individual neurons, while K-Multisection Neuron Coverage (KMNC)~\cite{ma2018deepgauge} evaluates the utilization of neurons across various activation ranges.
 However, these criteria cannot be directly applied to LLM safety testing due to their scalability limitations and different objectives.
-First, the computational complexity of most DNN criteria proves impractical for the larger parameter space of LLMs.
+First, the computational complexity of most DNN criteria proves impractical for the larger scale of LLMs.
 Additionally, the objectives of DNN criteria differ significantly from LLM safety.
 Incorporating information from all neurons may yield redundant data irrelevant to LLM safety, thereby introducing noise into coverage results.